PauloMaced0/Canny-Cuda/README.md

-# Canny-Cuda
+# Canny-Cuda (Canny Edge Detector with CUDA Programming)

-Canny Edge Detector with CUDA Programming
+The Canny Edge Detector is a popular, multi-stage computer vision algorithm developed in 1986 to extract useful structural information from images while minimizing noise.
+It identifies object boundaries by detecting sharp changes in brightness through a process involving Gaussian smoothing, gradient calculation, non-maximum suppression, and hysteresis thresholding.

 ## Summary of the approach